A Meat-Lover’s Guide to Portuguese Beef

 Now you might be thinking, “What’s up with the masterclass on beef?
 If it’s red and tasty, I’m happy.”
 Completely fair statement, but when I attended the 3rd Annual Trás-os-Montes Ox Festival, where I savored old Portuguese draft ox, the diehard foodie would vehemently disagree.
-This was my first festival, but hopefully not my last, because it brought to light how unbelievably ignorant I was, not only only cattle as a whole, but specifically about Portuguese beef. (photo by Rosino)
+This was my first festival, but hopefully not my last, because it brought to light how unbelievably ignorant I was, not only about cattle as a whole but specifically about Portuguese beef.

-Ten of these native Portuguese breeds are now geographically protected and regulated under the PDOs or DOP (Denominação de Origem Protegida) label from the European Commission, and are absolutely worthy of seeking out.
-These include:
+Ten of these native Portuguese breeds are now geographically protected and regulated under the PDOs or DOP (Denominação de Origem Protegida) label from the European Commission and are absolutely worthy of seeking out.

-2. Barrosã – originally from the Peneda-Gerês National Park in the extreme north of Portugal (Minho and Trãs-os-Montes regions), the Barrosa is known for its long, distinct horns – the kind of horns you don’t particularly want to get in a row with in a dark alley.
-That said, its meat is extremely tender with little intramuscular fat lending to gorgeous juicy meat.
+2. Barrosã – originally from the Peneda-Gerês National Park in the extreme north of Portugal (Minho and Trãs-os-Montes regions), the Barrosa is known for its long, distinct horns – the kind of horns you don’t particularly want to get in a row within a dark alley.
+That said, its meat is extremely tender with little intramuscular fat lending to flavorful juicy meat.

 4. Carnalentejana – golden red with long horns, the Alentejana cattle breed is found in the southern region of Alentejo.
-This is the largest and most renowned of the Portuguese DOPs boasting of 129 producers scattered across the southern region of Alentejo.
-If you’re looking for an easy a great Portuguese meat to procure just about anywhere in Portugal, this is it.
+This is the largest and most renowned of the Portuguese DOPs boasting 129 producers scattered across the southern region of Alentejo.
+If you’re looking for great p meat to procure just about anywhere in Portugal, this is it.

 5. Charneca – Charneca beef is produced in a large area in southern Portugal, north of Beja and south of Castelo Branco.
-Interestingly, the designated breed of cattle is called Preta (the black breed), which cannot travel more than 8 hours from the farm to the slaughterhouse to prevent undo stress.
-Then, the animals must rest for 12 hours in special area that’s well ventilated with clean water to allow a gentle transition onto their next stage of existence.
-Hopefully they enjoy a fabulous last supper as well!
+Interestingly, the designated breed of cattle is called Preta (the black breed), which cannot travel more than 8 hours from the farm to the slaughterhouse to prevent undue stress.
+Then, the animals must rest for 12 hours in a special area that’s well-ventilated with clean water to allow a gentle transition onto their next stage of existence.
+Hopefully, they enjoy a fabulous last supper as well!